minio/docs/source/includes/common-installation.rst

 Ensure all nodes in the |deployment| use the same type (NVMe, SSD, or HDD)  of drive with identical capacity (e.g. ``N`` TB) .
 MinIO does not distinguish drive types and does not benefit from mixed storage types.
 Additionally.
-MinIO limits the size used per disk to the smallest drive in the deployment.
-For example, if the deployment has 15 10TB disks and 1 1TB disk, MinIO limits the per-disk capacity to 1TB.
+MinIO limits the size used per drive to the smallest drive in the deployment.
+For example, if the deployment has 15 10TB drives and 1 1TB drive, MinIO limits the per-drive capacity to 1TB.

-MinIO *requires* using expansion notation ``{x...y}`` to denote a sequential series of disks when creating the new |deployment|, where all nodes in the
+MinIO *requires* using expansion notation ``{x...y}`` to denote a sequential series of drives when creating the new |deployment|, where all nodes in the
 |deployment| have an identical set of mounted drives.
 MinIO also
-requires that the ordering of physical disks remain constant across restarts, such that a given mount point always points to the same formatted disk.
+requires that the ordering of physical drives remain constant across restarts, such that a given mount point always points to the same formatted drive.
 MinIO therefore **strongly recommends** using ``/etc/fstab`` or a similar file-based mount configuration to ensure that drive ordering cannot change after a reboot.
 For example: